TariqAHassan/BioVida/README.md

 For more information on how to contribute, see the [contributing] document.

+Bug reports and feature requests are always welcome and can be provided through the [Issues] page.

 ## Resources

 The [resources] document provides an account of all data sources and